chimochio/civng/README.md

 In Civ 5, hex cells are "pointy topped", but in `civng`, our cells are "flat topped".
 This is because it's much harder to ascii-draw a good-looking pointy-topped cell than a flat topped one.
 This changes significantly how maps look, but it shouldn't affect gameplay.

+## Usage

+The app starts with the top left cell of the screen being the top left cell of the map.
+There's a `X` unit on it.
+You can move it with the keypad, but make sure you have numlock enabled.

+Water `~` and mountains `A` are impassable, except at the beginning because our `X` unit starts on water.
+Until the `X` unit reaches passable terrain, it can go anywhere.
+After that, it can't pass through impassable terrain.

+You can toggle position markers with `p`.

+You can scroll the map!
+To do so, press `s` to toggle scroll mode.
+Now, when you press numpad keys, it's the map that will scroll instead of unit movement.

 [rust]: http://www.rust-lang.org/
 [cargo]: https://crates.io/